-Whole-exome sequencing (see Table S1 for details) was performed on S1.1, focusing on the identification of potentially deleterious rare homozygous variants due to the presence of multiple large regions of homozygosity.
+Whole exome sequencing (see Table S1 for details) was performed on S1.1 focusing on the identification of potentially deleterious rare homozygous variants due to the presence of multiple large regions of homozygosity.
 Thirteen candidate genes were identified with homozygous missense mutations (Table S2).
-A homozygous variant in INPP5K (GenBank: NM_016532; Table S3) was identified within an 8-Mb region of homozygosity (c.277A>G [p.Met93Val]) (Figures 1A and 1B).
+A homozygous variant in INPP5K (NM_016532, Table S3) was identified within an 8Mb region of homozygosity (c.277A>G; p.Met93Val) (Figure 1A-B).
 Sanger sequencing confirmed that both affected children were homozygous for this variant and each parent was heterozygous for the variant.
-The variant is unique in an inhouse dataset of 450 geographically matched individuals sequenced by exome and is not represented in the Greater Middle Eastern Variome, 16 in 60,706 individuals in the Exome Aggregation Consortium (ExAC) Browser, 17 or in 141,353 individuals in the Genome Aggregation Database (gnomAD).
-This mutation affects a highly conserved residue (Figure 1C) and is predicted to be pathogenic by multiple prediction tools (SIFT = 0.01; CADD = 22.7)18 (Table S3).
+The variant is unique in an in-house dataset of 450 geographically matched individuals sequenced by exome, and is not represented in the Greater Middle Eastern Variome16, in 60,706 individuals in the Exome Aggregation Consortium (ExAC) Browser17, or in 141,353 individuals in the Genome Aggregation Database (gnomAD).
+It is highly conserved (Figure 1C) and predicted to be pathogenic by multiple prediction tools (SIFT=0.01; CADD=22.7)18 (Table S3).

-Subjects 2 (S2) and 3 (S3) were simplex cases originating from southern Italy.
+Subjects 2 (S2) and 3 (S3) were simplex cases originating from Southern Italy.
 S2 (Figure 1A, Table 1) is 31 years old and was referred with a diagnosis of CMD as a child.
 She was born at term with low birth weight and presented with motor and cognitive delay since early infancy.
-At 2 years of age, she underwent surgery for bilateral cataracts.
-Upon neuromuscular examination at age 5, she was able to walk independently, but her upper limbs were hypotonic and hypotrophic with no tendon reflexes and her lower limbs were slightly hypertonic with brisk tendon reflexes.
+At 2 years of age she underwent surgery for bilateral cataracts.
+Upon neuromuscular examination at age 5, she was able to walk independently, but her upper limbs were hypotonic and hypotrophic with no tendon reflexes, and lower limbs were slightly hypertonic with brisk tendon reflexes.
 CK and aldolase levels were reported as higher than normal.
 EMG revealed myopathic changes with normal sensory and motor conduction velocities.
 A biopsy of the quadriceps muscle showed neuromyogenic changes.
 Fiber diameter was variable, with several small rounded or wedge-shaped fibers, mildly increased perymisial connective tissue, rare centrally located nuclei, and a few degenerating and regenerating fibers (H&E staining, Figure 2A). α-dystroglycan immunohistochemistry using either the VIA4-1 or IIH6 antibody (Millipore) showed reduced protein glycosylation on fiber surfaces (Figure 2C).
-Dystrophin-associated glycoproteins and laminin-α2 were normally expressed (not shown).
-In addition

-Figure 2.
-Muscular Dystrophy and Loss of Dystroglycan Glycosylation in Subjects S2 and S3 to the neuromuscular phenotype, she presented with dysmorphic features: short stature, thin hair, globular nose, and micrognathism, plus skeletal anomalies such as 13 ribs and scoliosis.
+Dystrophin-associated glycoproteins and laminin- α 2 were normally expressed (not shown).
+In addition to the neuromuscular phenotype, she presented with dysmorphic features: short stature, thin hair, globular nose and micrognathism, plus skeletal anomalies such as 13 ribs and scoliosis.
 A cerebral CT showed an elongated (dolichocephalic) skull, with underdevelopment of both cortex and white matter of cerebral hemispheres.
-She was treated for focal seizures until she was 10 years old.
-A brain MRI, performed at age 18 years, showed an anomaly of the craniovertebral junction (odontoid process in the foramen magnum) and enlarged lateral ventricles and subarachnoid spaces, suggesting progressive brain atrophy.
+She was treated for focal seizures until she was 10 yearsold.
+A brain MRI, performed at age 18 years, showed an anomaly of the craniovertebral junction (odontoid process in the foramen magnum), and enlarged lateral ventricles and subarachnoid spaces, suggesting progressive brain atrophy.
 During follow-ups, the subject's clinical features remained stable.
 She presents with moderate-severe ID without speech deficits and is very sociable.
 At 22 years of age she could still walk independently, but needed handrail support when going up and down stairs.
-Strength evaluation showed moderate proximal weakness of upper limbs and moderate-severe proximal and distal weakness of lower limbs with initial retractions of adductor muscles and Achilles tendons.
+Strength evaluation showed moderate proximal weakness of upper limbs, and moderate-severe proximal and distal weakness of lower limbs with initial retractions of adductor muscles and Achilles tendons.
 Due to a fall resulting in a femur fracture at age 28, she is now wheelchair-bound.